atisac/certified-kubernetes-administrator-course/docs/07-Security/02-Kubernetes-Security-Primitives.md

 ## Secure Hosts

  ![sech](../../images/sech.PNG)

   Root access disabled.
-  Password-based authentication disabled.
+  Password-based authentication should be disabled.

 ## Secure Kubernetes
 - We need to make two types of decisions.
-  - Who can access?
+  - Who can access it?
   - What can they do?

   ![seck](../../images/seck.PNG)